 Each member of a mixed-status family may be eligible for a different health care program, and some members may not be eligible for comprehensive health care coverage.
 In general, citizens and “lawfully present” immigrants are eligible to buy health insurance and get tax-credit subsidies in the health care marketplaces created under the Affordable Care Act (ACA).

-However, people who have Deferred Action for Childhood Arrivals (DACA) or Deferred Action for Parents of Americans and Lawful Permanent Residents (DAPA) are excluded from the marketplaces.
+However, people who have Deferred Action for Childhood Arrivals (DACA) are excluded from the marketplaces.
 Undocumented immigrants also are not eligible to buy health insurance and receive subsidies from the ACA marketplaces.